-Removal of Officers and Committee Chairs:

-Any officer or committee chair of USATF Mid Atlantic may be removed for good cause by a two-thirds vote of those delegates of USATF present and voting at an annual meeting or special meeting called for this purpose and provided the requisite notice for such meeting (see Article 6) shall properly set forth the removal vote on its agenda.

 Article 9

 Duties of Officers: The duties of the Officers of the Association are those promulgated by the Association in these Bylaws, including the following:

 President: Shall conduct the business of the Association as prescribed by these By-Laws and requested by the Executive Committee, shall preside at all meetings of the Association, and do such other acts normally associated with that office.
 The President shall be an ex-officio voting member of all committees.
 The President may appoint an administrative assistant upon approval of the Executive Committee.